Healthy frozen meals

 Even RDNs who write cookbooks often need a meal prep break.
 That’s why Toby Amidor, a U.S. News contributor, award-winning nutrition expert and Wall Street Journal best-selling author of “The Family Immunity Cookbook,” stocks her freezer with this spicy frozen meal.

-According to Amidor, this meal is a blend of curries from India in a stir-fry form commonly found in Chinese meals.
-This world infused cuisine meal provides 13% DV of iron, a mineral many Americans fall short of in their diet.
+According to Amidor, this popular meal is a blend of Tandoori spices from Indian cuisine.
+This meal provides 11% DV of iron, a mineral many Americans fall short of in their diet.

 Chef Bombay Beef Vindaloo